TryItOnline/cixl/README.md

 [12586269025]
 ```

-Argument types may be specified to select a specific function implementation.
+Argument types may be specified in angle brackets to select a specific function implementation.
 Besides documentation and sanity checking, this allows the compiler to inline the definition in cases where more than one implementation share the same name.

 ```
 > &+<Int>